lightningd-config – Lightning daemon configuration file¶

 funding-confirms=BLOCKS Confirmations required for the funding transaction when the other side opens a channel before the channel is usable.

-commit-fee=PERCENT The percentage of estimatesmartfee 2 to use for the bitcoin transaction which funds a channel: can be greater than 100.
+commit-fee=PERCENT The percentage of estimatesmartfee 2/CONSERVATIVE to use for the commitment transactions: default is 100.

 commit-fee-min=PERCENT commit-fee-max=PERCENT Limits on what onchain fee range we’ll allow when a node opens a channel with us, as a percentage of estimatesmartfee 2.
 If they’re outside this range, we abort their opening attempt.
 Note that commit-fee-max can (should!) be greater than 100.